mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/group-tours/joy-of-the-caucasus/itinerary.zh.md

 BREAKFAST / LUNCH / DINNER

 To truly experience the historical beauty of Azerbaijan, today we set off on a trip to Gobustan National Park.
-Found south of Baku, Gobustan is an open\-air museum with some 4,000 Neolithic rock drawings dated from as many as 12,000 years ago.
+Found south of Baku, Gobustan is an open-air museum with some 4,000 Neolithic rock drawings dated from as many as 12,000 years ago.
 Find drawings made in the Stone Age, all reflecting activities like hunting and dancing.
-Their dances are thought to have been accompanied by the Gaval\-Dashy or Tambourine Stone, a rock that has a deep, resonating tone when struck.
+Their dances are thought to have been accompanied by the Gaval-Dashy or Tambourine Stone, a rock that has a deep, resonating tone when struck.

 Next, take an excursion to the natural phenomenon of Yanar Dag, an incessant natural fire which blazes continuously on a hillside.
 Many historians claim that this place